- Treatments & Services

 May TANG, MDRead MoreDepartment:NeurologySleep Medicine ClinicCerebrovascular Diseases ClinicLocation:Jiahui International HospitalLanguages:普通话, English

 Katrin LEE, MS, RD, CDNRead MoreDepartment:NutritionLocation:Jiahui International HospitalLanguages:普通话, 粵語, English

 Service Name Price Unit Price First visit consultation fee per visit 1200

-* Specific fees are determined by the physician according to the complexity of the patient’s condition.
-Jiahui Health reserves the right of price interpretation and adjustment.
-All prices are indicated in RMB.
+* Consultation fee is determined by clinicians according to the complexity of the patient’s condition.
+Jiahui Health reserves the right to interpret and adjust prices.
+All prices in RMB.